-External systems have greater implication, in that accessibility for repair is typically impractical post-construction, and where combined with relatively permeable wall constructions make it difficult to confidently determine the point of a defect externally, because water can track within the wall construction to show itself internally at a position not local to the external defect.
+- Whilst BS 8102 advises that 'reparability' must be considered, the use of external adhesive membrane tanking systems on permeable constructions is precluded, unless employed in association with long-term strategies for preventing ground water from pressuring, e.g. serviceable land drains. - External systems have a greater implication, in that accessibility for repair is typically impractical post-construction and where combined with relatively permeable wall constructions, makes it difficult to - confidently determine the point of a defect externally, because water can track within the wall construction to show itself internally at a position not local to the external defect. - Internal systems have the benefit of greater accessibility meaning that repair is more feasible.
+Where this system is chosen, the strength of the substrate, its surface preparation and the bond of the water proofing system are critical considerations and need to be properly considered by the water proofing specialist.